Swiftify-Corp/IHProgressHUD/README.md

 ## Credits

 `IHProgressHUD` is brought to you by [Md Ibrahim Hassan ](mdibrahimhassan@gmail.com) If you're using `IHProgressHUD` in your project, attribution would be very appreciated.
-This project is converted using [Swiftify ](http://swiftify.com/).
+This project is converted with the help of [Swiftify ](https://objectivec2swift.com/).